pr0gen/stratego/README.md

 Please, I'm new to Rust, and we are studiants who are learning.
 Feel free to make review or reach us if you see garbage code, I would be happy to learn !

 ## TODO
-- [X] Maybe a MakeFile to build properly the project
-- [X] Rust should call the class function instead of a poorly named function
-- [X] Return captures as available moves
 - [ ] Evolve Python api to Rust api
 - [ ] Implementing warp for client REST calls